HISTORY OF OCTOBER 10: 42 DAY

 Question: What does that mean?

-I met Douglas Adams about 30 years ago when he spoke to Sun Microsystems, where I was working at the time.
-I have never heard anyone speak quite as fast as he did.
+I met Douglas Adams about 30 years ago when he spoke to Sun Microsystems, where I worked.
+I have never heard anyone talk quite as fast as he did.

 Douglas Adams was famous for creating The Hitchhiker’s Guide to the Galaxy, a comedy science fiction series.
 First, it was available as a radio broadcast on BBC, but later adapted to several novels, a TV series, a feature film, and a video game.